Vakash123/99007819_Employee_record_system_app/1_Requirements/Readme.md

 In an application software

 * When:
-This project had started designed from 2nd of febrauary 2022
+This project had started designed from 4th of April 2022

 * How:
 By selecting the neccesary option we can enter the input of an employee and store the information in an application